-Similar to the argument in \cite{Maldacena:2018lmt}, the action has SL(2) gauge symmetry and the gauge charges vanish.
-So the solution can be transformed into the $LR$-symmetric form $\varphi_L(u)=\varphi_R(t)=\varphi(t)$.
-Following \cite{Gross:2019ach}, we will consider the $\TT$ deformation.
-We use Ostrogradsky formalism to write down the canonical variables \cite{Woodard:2015zca}
+Similar to the argument presented in \cite{Maldacena:2018lmt}, the action has SL(2) gauge symmetry, and the gauge charges vanish.
+Therefore, the solution can be transformed into the $LR$-symmetric form $\varphi_L(u)=\varphi_R(t)=\varphi(t)$.
+Following \cite{Gross:2019ach}, we will consider the $\TT$ deformation and use Ostrogradsky formalism to write down the canonical variables \cite{Woodard:2015zca}

 The Hamiltonian in Ostrogradsky formalism is